sunnysideup/silverstripe-upgrade_to_silverstripe_4/README.md

 ### run immediately or create bash script?

+`->setRunImmediately(false)`:
-`->setRunImmediately(false)`: When you set `runImmediately` to true, the PHP code will use the PHP `exec` function to run commands.
+When you set `runImmediately` to true, the PHP code will use the PHP `exec` function to run commands.
 If you set this option to false then you will be provided with a sample bash script.
 It is recommended, however, that you use the
 `->setRunImmediately(true)` to run this tool rather than using the provided bash script.

 ### root directory

+`->setRootDir('/var/www')`:
-`->setRootDir('/var/www')`: this is meant to be the directory where you do the work.
+This is meant to be the directory where you do the work.
 This should be a folder where you usually save your websites locally so that you can test your upgraded module.

 ### upgrade directory

+`->setUpgradeDirName('upgradeto4')`:
-`->setUpgradeDirName('upgradeto4')`: this is the name of the directory that is created in the root dir where the upgrade takes place.
+This is the name of the directory that is created in the root dir where the upgrade takes place.
 That is, your actual module will be cloned in the `[rootdir]/[upgrade directory]` and when completed, this directory will be deleted.
 **Careful!
 Only use this directory for automated work as it will be deleted when you run the upgrade again.**

 ### list of modules

+`->setArrayOfModules([])`:
-`->setArrayOfModules([])`: This contains a list of modules you intend to update.
+This contains a list of modules you intend to update.
 We recommend updating one module at a time.
 For details see: [example index file](/example-index.full.php).

 ### temp branch

+`->setNameOfTempBranch('4.1-TEMP-upgrade')`:
-`->setNameOfTempBranch('4.1-TEMP-upgrade')`: This is the name of the (temporary OR upgrade) branch added to your module.
+This is the name of the (temporary OR upgrade) branch added to your module.
 All upgrade changes will be committed to this branch.
 **Careful!
 This branch will be deleted every time you run the update process to allow you to rerun the upgrade process.**